How to Solve Calculation Errors on "Comprehensive Income" or "Other Comprehensive Income"

 The reason you are experiencing a calculation error, is that while you have stated in one section that “comprehensive income” is a total of “net profit” and “other comprehensive income”, in the other section, you haven’t listed “other comprehensive income” as a subtotal.

-This means, that your calculation is missing a subtotal, and because of this, it fails.
+This means, that your calculation is missing a subtotal, and because of this, it creates a blue warning.

 Two Possible Solutions